-- 6.1 All applications for planning permission for apartment schemes or mixed housing developments that include apartments, must submit a schedule that details the number and type of apartments and associated individual unit floor areas, as part of the planning application process. - A schedule of apartment accommodation should identify the proposed apartments that are at least 10% greater than the minimum floor area standard in schemes with 100 or more apartments and all those apartments that exceed the minimum floor area standard in schemes with 10-99 apartments. - Apartment unit schedules should detail proposed private amenity space and internal (and any external) storage space associated with each apartment.
+- All applications for planning permission for apartment schemes or mixed housing developments that include apartments, must submit a schedule that details the number and type of apartments and associated individual unit floor areas, as part of the planning application process. - 6.2 A schedule of apartment accommodation should identify the proposed apartments that are at least 10% greater than the minimum floor area standard in schemes with 100 or more apartments and all those apartments that exceed the minimum floor area standard in schemes with 10-99 apartments. - 6.3 Apartment unit schedules should detail proposed private amenity space and internal (and any external) storage space associated with each apartment.
 The schedule should also detail the aspect of each apartment, i.e. whether dual or single.
 In the case of single aspect apartments, the schedule should specify the orientation.
-It would also assist the planning assessment process if the schedule were to reference the primary staircore/lift access point to each apartment. - 6.4 Floor areas should be in square metres and should be calculated from internal room dimensions.
+It would also assist the planning assessment process if the schedule were to reference the primary staircore/lift access point to each apartment. - Floor areas should be in square metres and should be calculated from internal room dimensions.
 In addition to the above, planning application drawings must include the principal dimensions of each room as well as the aggregate floor area of each room. - 6.5 The provision of acceptable levels of natural light in new apartment developments is an important planning consideration as it contributes to the liveability and amenity enjoyed by apartment residents.
-In assessing development proposals, planning authorities must however weigh up the overall quality of the design and layout of the scheme and the measures proposed to maximise daylight provision with the location of the site and the need to ensure an appropriate scale of urban residential development. - Planning authorities should have regard to quantitative performance approaches to daylight provision outlined in guides like the BRE guide 'Site Layout Planning for Daylight and Sunlight' (2nd edition) or BS 8206-2: 2008 'Lighting for Buildings Part 2: Code of Practice for Daylighting' when undertaken by development proposers which offer the capability to satisfy minimum standards of daylight provision. - 6.7 Where an applicant cannot fully meet all of the requirements of the daylight provisions above, this must be clearly identified and a rationale for any alternative, compensatory design solutions must be set out, which planning authorities should apply their discretion in accepting taking account of its assessment of specific.
-This may arise due to a design constraints associated with the site or location and the balancing of that assessment against the desirability of achieving wider planning objectives.
+In assessing development proposals, planning authorities must however weigh up the overall quality of the design and layout of the scheme and the measures proposed to maximise daylight provision with the location of the site and the need to ensure an appropriate scale of urban residential development. - Planning authorities should avail of appropriate expert advice where necessary and have regard to quantitative performance approaches to daylight provision outlined in guides like A New European Standard for Daylighting in Buildings IS EN17037:2018, UK National Annex BS EN17037:2019 and the associated BRE Guide 209 2022 Edition (June 2022), or any relevant future standards or guidance specific to the Irish context, when undertaken by development proposers which offer the capability to satisfy minimum standards of daylight provision.

+6.7 Where an applicant cannot fully meet all of the requirements of the daylight provisions above, this must be clearly identified and a rationale for any alternative, compensatory design solutions must be set out, which planning authorities should apply their discretion in accepting taking account of its assessment of specifics.
+This may arise due to design constraints associated with the site or location and the balancing of that assessment against the desirability of achieving wider planning objectives.
 Such objectives might include securing comprehensive urban regeneration and or an effective urban design and streetscape solution.